 Planning your First Disney World Trip

 Disney World is a holiday of a lifetime – although so many people go and then cannot wait to go back.
-But going to Disney World for the first time takes so much planning that it’s hard to even know where to start.
+But going to the Disney World resort for the first time takes so much planning that it’s hard to even know where to start.

 Planning your First Disney World Trip